datagovsg/live-parking-info/presentation/presentation.md

 # Challenge Mode

-If you're done and would like a little more of a challenge, try doing these:
+For more of a challenge, try these:

 - Change the background to another image
-- Loading information takes time.
-Is there any way we can give the user visual feedback while they're waiting?
+- Can we give the user some visual indication that information is loading?
 - Can we show additional information for the nearest carpark?
-Can we display an icon based on carpark type?
+- Can we display an icon based on carpark type?
-- Can we show the three nearest carparks instead of only one?
+- Can we show the two nearest carparks instead of only one?